Rhoban/MetabotAPI/README.md

 ## Using the python library

-Note that you need to install the `pythonXX-dev` packages (replace XX with your version of python you want to use).
+You need to install the `pythonXX-dev` packages (replace XX with your version of python you want to use).
+For instance:
+    sudo apt-get install python3-dev for python3

 First, you will need to compile the native library, for this:

-    cd python/
+    cd python
     mkdir build
     cd build
     cmake ..